sor16/bdrc/cran-comments.md

 There were no ERRORs, WARNINGs or NOTEs.

 ## CRAN Policy issues
-* One helper function, save_report() writes a pdf file to the user’s filesystem, but it requires permission from the user in an interactive R session
+* One helper function, save_report() writes a pdf file to the user’s file system, but it requires permission from the user in an interactive R session
 * The examples are slow, because in order to demonstrate the usage of most of the functions, a model has to be run.
 The model is fitted using an MCMC algorithm which can take up to a minute to run.
 I wrapped the examples in \donttest{}.